Tailoring Germanium Heterostructures for Quantum Devices with Machine Learning

 We use the quality factor $Q = (T_2^*x_\mathrm{so}/\hbar)eF_\mathrm{ac}$ of the qubit to meaningfully compare the performance of the heterostructures at equivalent resonant driving field amplitudes $F_\mathrm{ac}$.
 In Fig. \ref{fig:qubits}(b) we compare $Q$ for different heterostructures.
-The black line indicates that while the significant boost in SOI of Ge+ could cause larger dephasing~\cite{Note1}, the $Q$-factor is substantially enhanced for a large portion of $B$-field in-plane angles compared to unstrained and $\varepsilon$-Ge.
+While the significant boost in SOI of Ge+ could cause larger dephasing~\cite{Note1}, the $Q$-factor is substantially enhanced for a large portion of $B$-field in-plane angles compared to unstrained and $\varepsilon$-Ge.
 At angles $45^\circ\pm13.32^\circ$, $T_2^*$ is boosted due to vanishing longitudinal components of the operators $z$ and $x^2+y^2$, providing a sweet spot for charge noise~\cite{Bassi2026,Piot2022,Hendrickx2024}.
 Beyond $72^\circ$ (gray shading) and $84.15^\circ$ (red shading) away from the driving axis, Ge+ becomes less advantageous than Ge and $\varepsilon$-Ge, respectively, as $x_\mathrm{so}$ becomes too small to compensate the reduction of $T_2^*$, see Fig. \ref{fig:qubits}(c).
-Remarkably, comparing green and orange lines in Fig. \ref{fig:qubits}(b) suggests that unstrained Ge already exhibits an $\sim 8$-fold $Q$-factor improvement over $\varepsilon$-Ge for all $B$-field in-plane angles.
+Remarkably, Fig. \ref{fig:qubits}(b) suggests that unstrained Ge already exhibits an $\sim 8$-fold $Q$-factor improvement over $\varepsilon$-Ge for all $B$-field in-plane angles.

 \paragraph{Conclusion.--} We propose an enriched Ge+ heterostructure that incorporates Si concentration gradients to significantly enhance SOI.
 We identify multiple routes to engineer Si gradients - implemented via a single Si-poor bump and two Si-rich spikes - and leverage multi-objective Bayesian optimization to chart the Pareto front of heterostructures display optimal trade-offs between SOI maximization, and its robustness against parameter variations.
 We further show that devices built on ML-optimized Ge+ have the potential to substantially outperform state-of-the-art superconducting and semiconducting spin-qubit devices, opening new paths toward Ge-based quantum technologies.